m4x10187/sylvii-modchip/README.md

 - [PCBWay](https://pcbway.com)

 ### Credits
 Sylveon character is a registered trademark of Pokémon Company.
-Nintendo can suck my balls, forking is necessary. :D

 PCB was designed with the open-source [KiCAD](https://www.kicad.org/) software.

-The project is open-source and is licensed by the DWTFYWWI license.
+The project is open-source and is licensed by under the CC0 V1.0 license.